 Finally, if you want to go for elegance and wonder, you may surround yours with elaborate stonework, professional construction, and unrivaled design for anywhere from $5,000 to infinity.

 One of the most significant disadvantages of this form of fire pit is the inability to swiftly manage the size of the flames and the presence of smoke when burning.
 If necessary, gas-burning fire pits can be swiftly and easily extinguished by simply shutting off the gas supply to the flame.

 Wood fires must be extinguished with sand or water, and even then, the fire may not be totally extinguished.
 Gas stoves do not emit a lot of smoke, but wood stoves can, which can be unpleasant to the eyes, nose, and throat.

 Smoke can also enter people’s clothing, hair, and skin when they are near a fire.

 Wood-burning fire pits, if not built or maintained properly, can create a fire hazard.

-The components that the user needs purchase in order for a gas powered fire pit to function effectively will also increase the overall cost of the pit, whereas a wood burning type requires no further equipment beyond the structure itself.
+The components that the user needs to purchase for a gas-powered fire pit to function effectively will also increase the overall cost of the pit, whereas a wood-burning type requires no further equipment beyond the structure itself.